-Parents are asked to deliver the medication to the school office in the first instance, where they will be asked by the authorised person to sign a 'transfer of medication book'.
+Parents are asked to deliver the medication to the school office in the first instance, where they will be asked by the authorised person to sign a medication form.

 Parents should ensure that each item of medicine is delivered in a secure and labelled container, as originally dispensed.
 The container must include the prescriber's instructions for administration, the child's name and the date of dispensing.